olistroemer/dsc_05-01_project/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-6-1.png)<!-- -->

 Let's also look at the mean and median steps per day.
-There is a slight impact on the median, but none on the mean.
+The imputing seems to be no problem.

 * Old